 Welcome to the Summit

-Your MC, Craig Zonca, and co-host Brendan Goulding from Bentleys Queensland will officially welcome you to a day exploring current and future issues shaping investment and sustainability in Australian agriculture.
+Craig Zonca, Stephen Bennett, and co-host Brendan Goulding from Bentleys Queensland will officially welcome you to a day exploring current and future issues shaping investment and sustainability in Australian agriculture.

 Sean Cummings, Royal International Convention Centre